Uberdrewber/contentful-netlify/src/posts/we-are-getting-nutty.md

 date: "2018-04-29"
 ---

-We getting nutty in here broseph mussolini!
+We getting nutty in here bilbro baggins!

 <!-- end -->